darkttyu/COBOL/Chapter 2: COBOL Program Structure.md

 In this division, the PROGRAM-ID specifies the program name that can only have 1-30 characters and is the only mandatory paragraph.

 2. Environment Division - used to specify INPUT and OUTPUT Files of the Program.
 This division also describes the specific computer equipment and device that will be used by the program.
+This division consists of 2 sections.

+Configuration Section - provides info about the system on which the program is written and executed.
+It consists of two paragraphs.